duansq1999/Markdown/Academic/Introduction_to_Essays.md

 - I will give four reasons why Germany won the Cup World.
 - People should stop smoking because it is dangerous for health and is a dirty habit.
 - Saving money is important.

+# More about Writing Essays

+## Body Paragraphs

+### Structure of a Body Paragraphs

+- Topic Sentence
+  - Supporting idea #1
+    - details and examples

+  - Supporting idea #2
+    - details and examples

+  - Supporting idea #3
+    - details and examples
+- Conclusion or Sentence Transition